- Rights of the organizer:

 Referring to the shows organized with a limited number of dog’s entries, once reached the maximum amount, no more entries will be allowed and accepted, except for those received in the same day of that when the max value was reached.
 We would like to remember you that for logistical reasons our National and/or International Dog Shows are limited enrolment.
 When the maximum number available is reached, all the entries will close early.
 For organizing reasons, could be accepted only the entries a) made and paid with credit card directly on www.dogshowsanmarino.com b) with payment made together with the entries transmitted by other operators i.e. doglle.com , during the day in which the max number was reached.
 So, this limited number of entries, could be exceeded, without giving rights to claims to the persons who didn’t entered and paid in time.

 - Limitations: only dogs registered at the Dog Show are admitted; only dogs registered on the Books of Origin of Countries that are members of the FCI or of a non-member Country, but whose Book of Origin is recognized by the FCI are admitted; the entry form (or online web form) must clearly specify the acronym and the pedigree number.
 Dogs entered with the words “Book of Origin being Processed” will not be accepted unless a copy of a certificate by the canine body it belongs to is also presented.
 Simultaneous entry of the same dog in several classes is forbidden.
 Braces and Groups are not considered classes.
 Only dogs duly entered for the show can enter the show areas.
+From 30/07/2014 onward dogs with cropped ears or docked tails, regardless of the country of origin of the subject and the date of cutting, will not be admitted to shows.
 To the members in charge of the Board of Directors and in any case to the staff of the exhibition organization, the presentation of dogs bred or owned by them is allowed, provided that the person presenting them is not in the jury of the exhibition in question.

 - Waiving show participation: in the event of waiving participation in the show, communicated by means of email or fax to the KCSM administration office by the second closing date, a 30% refund of the fee paid is provided for, net of any bank costs and commission (only for documented cases of force majeure).